 2. Eating With Veneers: Adjusting Your Diet

 One of the biggest benefits of veneers — especially those made from porcelain — is their resistance to staining.
-Despite this though, porcelain veneers aftercare instructions still recommend cutting down on drinks that can cause staining — like coffee, red wine, and tea — as much as possible.
+Despite this though, instructions even on how to look after veneers that are made of porcelain still recommend cutting down on drinks that can cause staining — like coffee, red wine, and tea — as much as possible.

 Veneers are not as strong as natural teeth so you’ll also need to take care when it comes to hard foods.
 Many dentists recommend cutting up hard foods into smaller pieces and avoiding sticky or chewy foods where possible.